sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 date: 2017-02-19 00:00:00 -05:00
-description: 'The big idea of this project will be to move from static programs (ones that are run, do some computations, and spit out a result) to interactive programs (ones that allow the user to perform actions that change the state of the program).
+description: 'The big idea of this project will be to move from static programs (ones that are run, do some computations, and spit out a result) to interactive programs (ones that allow the user to perform actions that change the state of the program).'

-'
 start_date: 2017-02-23
 due_date: 2017-03-08
 parts: